 (1).
 The prize for lifetime achievements will be awarded as an honorary prize, symbolised by a commemorative certificate, to honour outstanding and exemplary colleagues who have produced guiding and inspiring work.

 (2).
 The prize for emerging socio-legal scholars will be a commemorative certificate and two times RCSL 4 years membership free, to honour and encourage colleagues that have yet lo leave a mark on the international level of production of socio-legal research but who have published one or more significant works within no later than 10 year of his or her doctorate (date of reference: 1 January of the first year).

 Nominations for the RCSL-ISA Adam Podgórecki Prize require two or more supporting RCSL members.
 Nominations will be solicited every year through the Fall issue of the RCSL Newsletter.

 The RCSL Board nominates the Award Subcommittee during the Board annual meeting.
-Nominations are received by the committee usually by March 15.
-The Prize is awarded at the RCSL annual meeting (usually June-July).
+Nominations are received by the committee usually by end of March.
+The Prize is awarded at the RCSL annual meeting.